kyma-project/test-infra/docs/prow/workload-clusters.md

 # Prow Workload Clusters

-It's a description of prow workload clusters.
-These are clusters where prow is scheduling pods which execute prowjob logic.
-All workload clusters are aggregated under kyma-prow GCP project.
-We use two workload clusters for trusted and untrusted prowjobs.
+This document describes workload clusters on which Prow schedules Pods to execute the logic of a given Prow job.
+All workload clusters are aggregated under the `kyma-prow` GCP project.
+We use two workload clusters for trusted and untrusted Prow jobs.

 ## Clusters design